Logging

 Note

 The Logging API shipped with Optimizely Content Management System (CMS) is an abstraction for writing log messages from the system.
-It is not meant to compete with existing logging frameworks such as log4net, as it merely works as a façade for such frameworks.
-To manage the configuration and output of the logger, refer to the API of the implementing framework.
+It does not compete with existing logging frameworks such as log4net; it works as a façade for such frameworks.
+To manage the logger's configuration and output, refer to the API of the implementing framework.

-The API is used internally by the CMS assemblies for all logging, but it also is open to be used by any third-party product or implementation.
-Use this API if you are developing modules and add-ons for the CMS platform.
+The API is used internally by the CMS assemblies for logging, but it is also open to be used by any third-party product or implementation.
+Use this API to develop modules and add-ons for the CMS platform.

 Note